ronin-rb/ronin/README.md

 * Use common payloads or write your own using [ronin-payloads].
 * Write/run exploits using [ronin-exploits].
 * Scan for web vulnerabilities using [ronin-vulns].
+* Performs scans and browse the database in your browser using [ronin-app].

 ## Synopsis